westphae/geomag/README.md

 10. Calculate projected components H,F,I,D and their derivatives.
 DONE
 11. Allow WMM coefficients file to be used instead of bindata, use for tests.
 DONE
 11. Write test module to test against WMM test values.
 DONE
 12. Handle grivation near poles.
+DONE
-13. Complete documentation
+13. Complete documentation.

 ## Notes
 * Legendre function coefficients should be calculated once when first called and then cached.